wuxc/pywin32doc/md/PyIStream.md

   -  *data* : string

-    The binary data to write.
+    The binary data to write\.